Osiris-Team/PayHook/WIP.md

 - Catches all payments.
 If your application is offline for example payment processors notice that the webhook event wasn't received and try again later, several times.
-- Notifies you on missed payments by the user.
+- Actions on missed payments by the user.
 For example when the user misses a payment for his subscription.
-- Simplified product and order creation (also across multiple payment-processors), through product and order abstraction.
+- Easy product and order creation across multiple payment-processors, through abstraction.
-- Handles saving of products and orders in your SQL database
+- Saves everything to your SQL database, via low-level queries to ensure maximum speed.
 - TODO Saves each payment to the database.
 This saves you time when creating summaries or tax reports, since all payments are at one place and not scattered over each payment processor.
 - TODO Live and Sandbox tables in the database, to ensure these are separated strictly.
-- Lowest level queries to the database to ensure maximum speed.
 - TODO Commandline tool to extract relevant data from the database.

 ### Installation